Outbreak of Legionnaire's blamed on hot water system

 GROVE CITY, Ohio (AP) — An outbreak of Legionnaires' disease at a newly opened hospital outside Columbus has been traced to its hot water system.

-The health department said at least 16 patients admitted to the 210-bed Mount Carmel Grove City hospital after its opening April 28 have been diagnosed with Legionnaires', a severe form of pneumonia that's caused by inhaling tiny water droplets containing the legionella bacteria.
+The health department said at least 16 patients admitted to the 210-bed Mount Carmel Grove City hospital after its opening April 28 have been diagnosed with Legionnaires'.
+The disease is a severe form of pneumonia that's caused by inhaling tiny water droplets containing the legionella bacteria.
 One of the patients, a 75-year-old woman, died.

 Hospital president Sean McKibben said in a statement Thursday that the disease outbreak happened because of inadequate disinfection of the hot water system prior to the hospital's opening.